 • 3 different types of plastic containers (water bottle/yogurt cup/laundry detergent bottle for example)

 • Magnifying glass (optional)

 The SWA receives almost 17 million pounds of solid waste every day.
 That’s like piling a football field with trash 27 feet high – almost to the top of the goal posts!
 During this lesson, students will discover how we manage all of that waste by selling recyclables and using the garbage to create electricity.
-They will then play an interactive game to test what they have learned.
+They'll then play an interactive game to test what they've learned.